0xPolygonID/tutorials/mkdocs/docs/issuer/schema.md

 # Create Custom Schemas

-A Schema Type encodes the structure of a particular Verifiable Credential (VC) by defining the new of the type, the fields that must be included inside the VC, and a description for these fields.
+A Schema Type encodes the structure of a particular Verifiable Credential (VC) by defining the type, the fields that must be included inside the VC, and a description for these fields.

 Schemas are a crucial component that allows for the interoperable use of VCs across different services.
 Just by parsing a schema, any program can interpret the content of a Verifiable Credential without having to interact with Issuer Party.